-The 9th Inning opened its doors in March 2012 and has since become one of Kansas City's premiere inner city locations to dine with friends and family.
-The many TV screens account for making sure you don't miss any of the action from your favorite sport teams.
+The 9th Inning opened its doors in March 2012 and has since become one of Kansas City's premiere locations to dine with friends and family.
+The many TV screens account for making sure you don't miss any of the action from your favorite sport.
 We provide the food, drinks and the atmosphere so you can sit back and relax among colleagues.

 With over 30 years of owning and managing restaurants, and selling sports equipment, we serve all customers with our great Mid-Western hospitality.
 With TV's facing in all directions so you won't miss your favorite sport, player or game while taking in some great food and beverages.